CiscoDevNet/appdynamics-ansible/README.md

 <i> `*`  Coming soon...</i><br>

-The agent binaries and the installation process for the Machine agent and DB agent depends on the OS type –– Windows or Linux.
-The AppDynamics collection abstracts the OS differences so you should only have to provide agent_type, without neccessarily specifying your OS type.
+The agent binaries and the installation process for the Machine and DB agent depend on the OS type –– Windows or Linux.
+This AppDynamics collection abstracts the OS differences so you should only have to provide `agent_type`, without necessarily specifying your OS type.

 ## Installation